iSyser/AoE2DE_UGC_Guide/docs/xs/programmer.md

 ### 1.2.
 In an RMS

-1. Open the RM Script in a text editor
+1. Open the RMS Script in a text editor
 2. At the very top, type `#includeXS filename.xs`.
 Here, `filename.xs` is the name of the file that you created above.
 3. The `main();` function is automatically called when a map is generated using the RMS.
 4. To test, load the RMS in a single player (or multi player) lobby and start the game.